 5. An emphatic letter with a kasra (a vowel mark indicating a short “i” sound), which is the weakest level of emphasis: {خِيَانَةً} (Ḫiyānah)

-The Letters of Tafkheem With Examples
+Example of the Letters of Tafkheem

 The Holy Quran is filled with examples of letters with different levels of Tafkheem (emphasis).
 Some of them include: